Start your FREE Enquiry

 What are the different types of eye damage?

-Eye damage can vary from minor discomfort to permanent blindness.
+Trauma to the eye can vary from minor discomfort to permanent blindness.
 The most common types of eye damage include:

 • Blurred vision